MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 ### Check for unusual sign-in behavior

 The first step of the investigation is to look for evidence of unusual authentications patterns in the usage of the Service Principal.
-Within the Azure portal, Azure Monitor, Azure Sentinel, or the Security Information and Event Management (SEIM) system of your organization's choice, look for the following in the "Service principal sign-ins":
+Within the Azure portal, Azure Monitor, Azure Sentinel, or the Security Information and Event Management (SEIM) system of your organization's choice, look for the following in the **Service principal sign-ins** section:

 - Location - is the Service Principal authenticating from locations\IP addresses that you would not expect?
 - Failures - are there a large number of authentication failures for the Service Principal?